Sustainable Nanotechnology School - first edition

 To register to the school, please fill in the registration form.
 After you have submitted the form, you will receive a registration confirmation including the payment details and a privacy desclaimer by email.
 The registration is completed after you have send the privacy desclaimer, duly filled in, and a copy of the payment confirmation from your bank to email@example.com.

-The following fees include: school participation, course materials (slides, reference papers), lunches, coffee breaks and a social event.
+The registrationfees include: school participation, course materials (slides, reference papers, journal club articles), welcome cocktail, lunches, coffee breaks, a social event and a social dinner.
 Hotel booking and dinners are not included.
-The number of participants is limited to 50.

 Discounted price (*)